elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

 </div>

 <br>
-This six-steps protocol is intended for training providers, curriculum developers, and trainers, and it can be used as a simple and flexible tool to help build structured Learning Paths in different contexts.
+This six-step protocol is designed for training providers, curriculum developers, and educators seeking a straightforward and adaptable framework for building Learning Paths across various contexts.
-This protocol is accompanied by guidelines, best practices, and general advice that will facilitate to create step-by-step constructive Learning Paths aimed to increase the knowledge, skills and abilities of the learners.
+Accompanied by detailed guidelines, best practices, and practical advice, the protocol provides a step-by-step approach to creating effective Learning Paths.
+Its focus is on fostering the systematic development of knowledge, skills, and abilities to empower learners and enhance their educational journey.

 !!! note "Note"